 Upon receipt of an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)), an EPCS AP MLD shall use the following procedure to enable EPCS priority access for the requesting non-AP MLD.

-The receiving AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.indication primitive.
+The receiving AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.indication primitive (#10326, #12695) for the service type specified in the EPCS Control field.

-Upon receipt of the MLME-EPCSPRIACCESSENABLE.response primitive, the receiving AP MLD shall reply to the initiating non-AP MLD with an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) using the following procedure:
+Upon receipt of the MLME-EPCSPRIACCESSENABLE.response primitive, the receiving AP MLD shall reply to the initiating non-AP MLD with an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) (#10326, #12695) for the requested service type using the following procedure:

-For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD in the dot11InterworkingEntry is set to true indicating the requesting non-AP MLD is verified for EPCS priority access, the AP MLD shall set the Status Code field to a value of SUCCESS.
+For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD (#10326, #12695) and the requested service type in the dot11InterworkingEntry is set to true indicating the requesting non-AP MLD is verified (#10326, #12695) for the requested service type of EPCS priority access, the AP MLD shall set the Status Code field to a value of SUCCESS.

-For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD in the dot11InterworkingEntry is set to false, the AP MLD shall set the Status Code field to a value of EPCS_DENIED_UNAUTHORIZED.
+For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD (#10326, #12695) and the requested service type in the dot11InterworkingEntry is set to false, the AP MLD shall set the Status Code field to a value of EPCS_DENIED_UNAUTHORIZED.

-If the receiving AP MLD cannot support EPCS priority access for the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).
+If the receiving AP MLD cannot support EPCS priority access for (#10326, #12695, #12696) the service type requested by the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

 NOTE 4—The verification for AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.